Laser Hair Removal Pre & Post Treatment Care

 - You should experience slight redness, bumps, and swelling in the treated area for up to 72 hours.
-If these conditions persist, topical creams such as aloe, calamine or hydrocortisone may be applied.
+If these conditions persist, topical creams such as Restorative Gel (highest recommended), aloe, calamine or hydrocortisone may be applied.

-- Allow 7 to 14 days post treatment for hair to “fall out" or shed from the skin.
+- Allow a minimum of 7 to 14 days post treatment for hair to “fall out" or shed from the skin.

 - On average clients experience 20-30% less regrowth after each treatment.

 - On average clients experience 70-90% reduction in hair growth after a series of 8-12 treatments

 - For best results, allow your technician(s) to customize your treatment schedule based on your needs.

 - Be advised, clients may not bring children under 16 to their appointments.